gseriche/punchlist-exercise/README.md

 ## How to test the code in Local

-To test in local this code you must "export" the
+To test in local this code you must "export" the variables or use the command `aws configure` to get the keys for AWS.

+The account you will use with AWS CDK must have this permissions:

+- cloudformation:DescribeStacks
+- cloudformation:CreateChangeSet
+- cloudformation:DescribeChangeSet
+- cloudformation:ExecuteChangeSet
+- cloudformation:DescribeStackEvents
+- cloudformation:DeleteChangeSet
+- cloudformation:GetTemplate
+- arn:aws:cloudformation:${AWS::Region}:${AWS::AccountId}:stack/CDKToolkit/*
+- s3:*Object
+- s3:ListBucket
+- s3:GetBucketLocation

+After that you should get the Access Key and secrets to deploy in AWS.

 ~~~bash
 export AWS_ACCESS_KEY_ID=